Truck Driving School Rules and Policies

-- The student agrees to attend Resident Training for any necessary hours during any 24 hour period.
+- The student agrees to attend training for any necessary hours during any 24 hour period.

-- The student must successfully complete the Resident Training phase in order to graduate and receive the Certificate of Completion and be eligible for the CDL third‐party skills test which is administered by the School.
+- The student must successfully complete the CDL Training phase in order to graduate and receive the Certificate of Completion and be eligible for the CDL third‐party skills test which can be administered by the School.

-- It is the policy of the school to assign work‐study projects to be completed by the student during the evening hours while attending Resident Training.
+- It is the policy of the school to assign work‐study projects to be completed by the student during the evening hours while attending CDL Training.

-- ALL TRAVEL EXPENSES AND ARRANGEMENTS (TO AND FROM THE RESIDENT SCHOOL) SHALL BE PAID BY THE STUDENT.
-Costs for food, lodging, pre‐employment mandatory substance abuse testing and personal necessities while at Resident Training shall be paid by the student.
+- ALL TRAVEL EXPENSES AND ARRANGEMENTS (TO AND FROM THE CDL TRAINING SCHOOL) SHALL BE PAID BY THE STUDENT.
+Costs for food, lodging, pre‐employment mandatory substance abuse testing and personal necessities while at CDL Training shall be paid by the student.
 It is the student’s responsibility to make their own selection and reservations for their lodging.
 The School sets no restrictions on where the student secures food and lodging.